SJ23 Tech Tip F34, (Updated 2022-09-25) Bob Schimmel, Jon Raymond.

 For secure road travel I tie the spreaders to each other on deck.
 Many sailors use a vinyl spreader cap over each end to protect the sail cloth.
 "Panache's spreader caps are pretty weather beaten as they should be white but the vinyl is in good condition.
 They will do till they get too brittle."

-EARLY VERSION SJ23 SPREADERS - At the outboard end of these spreaders is an aluminum casting with a split end to secure the cap shroud.
+EARLY VERSION SJ23 SPREADERS - At the outboard end of early spreaders is an aluminum casting with a split end to secure the cap shroud.
 The upper shroud goes through the split and is held captive with a small screw that closes off the split.
 This is required to keep a leeward shroud attached while sailing or to keep both shrouds attached when stepping the mast.
 The casting is threaded for the machine screw.
+The upper shroud has a stopper compression sleeve that rests under the spreader to support it.
 This style cap should be covered with a vinyl spreader cap to protect the jib.
+Although you would be hard pressed to sheet an SJ23 jib in that tight.

 HINT - "When the upper shroud is tensioned against the flat recess of the casting, it makes an abrupt turn over the sharp edge of the cap as it goes to the masthead, resulting in point loading of the wire.
 To alleviate the point loading, round off the top of the recess with a small round file, leaving the metal smooth with the correct radius to match the wire diameter.
 There you go, good for a few more miles through the Southern Ocean!"

-LATE VERSION SJ23 SPREADERS - At the outboard end of these spreaders is an aluminum casting with a cap that fits snug over the upper shroud.
+LATE VERSION SJ23 SPREADERS - At the outboard end of later version spreaders is an aluminum casting with a cap that fits snug over the upper shroud.
 The shroud must be secured under the cap to keep a slack leeward shroud captive while stepping the mast or when sailing.

 When a spreader bisects the angle to the shroud (highlighted in photo), the compression force on the spreader is balanced (directly along the spreader).
 It should go without saying that the port and starboard angles of the spreaders must be identical.
 Unequal support may result in spreader collapse followed by mast failure.